After months of anticipation, it's hard to believe that the 2016 TCM Classic Film Festival is now over!

 One of the most insightful intros of the festival was provided by actress-filmmaker Bonnie Hunt, who spoke eloquently on the magic of Claudette Colbert and MIDNIGHT (1939).
 I was particularly moved when Hunt recounted sharing a VHS tape of MIDNIGHT to cheer patients when working in her prior career as an oncology nurse.

-This year I saw 15 films, a tie with 2014; 2015 remains my top viewing year, with 16 titles.
+This year I saw 15 films; 2015 remains my top viewing year, with 16 titles.
 Brand-new films and personal repeats were roughly split; seven of the films were first-time viewings, while I'd seen eight of the movies before.
 However, a couple of the "repeat" titles I hadn't seen for a very long time -- in fact, I hadn't seen one since I was a teenager -- so they still felt new.

 The movies seen were a diverse group which included pre-Codes, a Western, film noir, sci-fi, a musical, a Christmas perennial, Disney classics, screwball comedy, romantic melodrama, and a British film.
 About all that was missing was a silent film; hopefully I'll see one at next year's festival!